Skip to main content

 AI agents break every one of these assumptions:

-• Volume — an agent can make 50 purchases in a minute
+• Volume — an agent can make 50 purchases in a minute.

-• Unpredictability — agents may interpret instructions creatively, buying things outside their intended scope
+• Unpredictability — agents may interpret instructions creatively, buying things outside their intended scope.

-• No self-regulation — an agent doesn't pause and think "this seems expensive"
+• No self-regulation — an agent doesn't pause and think "this seems expensive."

-• Prompt vulnerability — a compromised prompt can redirect spending to unintended merchants
+• Prompt vulnerability — a compromised prompt can redirect spending to unintended merchants.

+Per Fenwick's April 2026 analysis, "existing financial and consumer protection laws built around human-decisioned transactions may not appropriately address the challenges raised by agentic payments."
 Without infrastructure-level controls, the gap between "the agent can buy" and "the agent is buying everything" is one bad prompt away.

 Ovra enforces spending policies at the infrastructure layer — before any card is issued, before any money moves.
 The agent cannot bypass these controls regardless of what instructions it receives.